Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 Securing Your VPS with Cloudflare DNS on Linux

 Introduction: Securing your VPS server by directing DNS queries through trusted servers like Cloudflare's is essential for enhancing security, ensuring a secure connection, and preventing DNS leaks.
 Follow these detailed steps to configure your Linux-based VPS to exclusively use Cloudflare DNS.

+Prerequisites

+  > - You should have root or sudo access to your Linux system.
+  > - Basic knowledge of terminal commands.
 _________________________________________________________________

 ### ▶ Step 1: Backup Current Configuration